kevboutin/affirm/README.md

 ### Obtaining Authorization Server Metadata

-Authorization servers supporting metadata MUST make a JSON document containing metadata as specified in Section 2 available at a path formed by inserting a well-known URI string into the authorization server's issuer identifier between the host component and the path component, if any.
+Authorization servers supporting metadata MUST make a JSON document containing metadata available at a path formed by inserting a well-known URI string into the authorization server's issuer identifier between the host component and the path component, if any.
 By default, the well-known URI string used is "/.well-known/oauth-authorization-server".
 This path MUST use the "https" scheme.
 The syntax and semantics of ".well-known" are defined in [RFC5785](https://www.rfc-editor.org/rfc/rfc5785.txt).
 The well-known URI suffix used MUST be registered in the IANA "Well-Known URIs" registry.

 Different applications utilizing OAuth authorization servers in application-specific ways may define and register different well-known URI suffixes used to publish authorization server metadata as used by those applications.
 For instance, if the example application uses an OAuth authorization server in an example-specific way, and there are example-specific metadata values that it needs to publish, then it might register and use the "example-configuration" URI suffix and publish the metadata document at the path formed by inserting "/.well-known/example-configuration" between the host and path components of the authorization server's issuer identifier.
 Alternatively, many such applications will use the default well-known URI string "/.well-known/oauth-authorization-server", which is the right choice for general-purpose OAuth authorization servers, and not register an application-specific one.

 An OAuth 2 application using this specification MUST specify what well-known URI suffix it will use for this purpose.
 The same authorization server MAY choose to publish its metadata at multiple well-known locations derived from its issuer identifier, for example, publishing metadata at both "/.well-known/example-configuration" and "/.well-known/oauth-authorization-server".

 Some OAuth applications will choose to use the well-known URI suffix "openid-configuration".
-As described in Section 5, despite the identifier "/.well-known/openid-configuration", appearing to be OpenID specific, its usage in the specification is actually referring to a general OAuth 2 feature that is not specific to OpenID Connect.
+Despite the identifier "/.well-known/openid-configuration", appearing to be OpenID specific, its usage in the specification is actually referring to a general OAuth 2 feature that is not specific to OpenID Connect.

 ## Client Types